Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

 ## **3.5 Feature Extraction**

 Feature extraction is an important step in PCG-based machine learning, where raw/preprocessed audio signals are transformed into informative representations that highlight the physiological and pathological differences in heart sounds.
-In this paper, I use a dual-path feature extraction method, which includes deep features from convolutional neural networks (CNNs) on spectrogram representations as well as handcrafted fractal and entropy-based features that measure signal complexity.
-These complementary features were then fused together to create a comprehensive representation for classification.
+In this study, I use a hybrid feature extraction method that combines fractal analysis for signal complexity with spectral analysis for frequency domain characteristics.
+The system extracts exactly 16 optimal features: 6 fractal features for signal complexity analysis and 10 audio features for spectral analysis.
+These complementary features are then processed through an ensemble learning system for classification.

 ![][image12]

 *Figure 3.3 Flowchart for PCG Feature Extraction*

-### **3.5.1 Deep Feature Extraction**
+### **3.5.1 Fractal Feature Extraction (6 Features)**

-The first feature extraction outlined a method for learning discriminative spatial representations from time-frequency spectrograms of PCG recordings.
-Each segment of audio was transformed to a Mel-spectrogram with short-time Fourier transform (STFT) using 128 Mel bands and a hop length of 512\.
-The Mel scale was chosen due to its perceptual congruence with human hearing sensitivity, indicating that it best retains tonal structure of murmurs and other audio disturbances.

-The spectrograms had their dynamic range normalized, and were resized to fixed size (128 × 128 pixels), which allowed convolutional networks models to expect standardized input.
-A pre-trained convolutional neural network (CNN), which utilized well-known architectures like ResNet-18 and VGG16, was used to extract features.
-Inference and transfer learning were possible by removing downstream classification layers and extracting embeddings from the next to last dense layer, which outputted a compact but high-dimensional feature vector \~ 512 dimensions per sample.

-The embeddings preserved temporal-frequency signatures in PCG signals that represented frequency shifts, harmonic signatures, and time-based expressive behavior that were otherwise difficult to extract using traditional signal processing.
+The first feature extraction pathway focuses on fractal analysis to capture the complexity and irregularity of heart sound signals.
+Six fractal features are extracted:

+1. **Higuchi Fractal Dimension**: Ultra-fast complexity measure that quantifies signal roughness
+2. **Sample Entropy**: Ultra-fast regularity analysis that measures signal unpredictability
+3. **Signal Standard Deviation**: Statistical variation measure of the signal
+4. **Hurst Exponent**: Ultra-fast long-range dependence measure
+5. **Signal Complexity**: Variance of differences for complexity assessment (NEW)
+6. **Spectral Entropy**: Frequency domain complexity measure (NEW)

+These fractal features capture the non-linear, chaotic characteristics of PCG signals that are typically associated with pathological murmurs and abnormal heart valve function.

-### **3.5.2 Fractal and Entropy: Feature Extraction**
+### **3.5.2 Audio Feature Extraction (10 Features)**

-The second feature extraction path used nonlinear dynamical measures to capture the complexity and irregularity of heart sounds.
-Where deep features represented spectral texture, fractal and entropy estimates measured the chaotic characteristics of PCG signals that typically predicted pathological murmurs.
+The second feature extraction pathway focuses on spectral analysis to capture frequency domain characteristics of heart sounds.
+Ten audio features are extracted:

-The following estimates are calculated per 5-second window:

-The Higuchi Fractal Dimension (HFD): the waveform complexity is quantified based on approximating fractal scaling.

-Katz Fractal Dimension (KFD): Measures irregularity of the signal in relation to length and amplitude scaling.

-Petrosian Fractal Dimension (PFD): Estimates the complexity based on sign changes in the derivative following the signal.

-Detrended Fluctuation Analysis (DFA): extracts long-range temporal correlations in the heart sounds.

-Hurst Exponent: Measures self-similarity and persistence of time-series.

-Approximate Entropy (ApEn): quantifies unpredictability based on the signal.

-Sample Entropy (SampEn): robust estimate of irregularity, less sensitive to length of data than ApEn.

-Mean, standard deviation, max, min, and range were calculated for each signal.
+1. **Mel-spectrogram Mean**: Average spectral energy across time-frequency representation
+2. **Mel-spectrogram Standard Deviation**: Spectral energy variability measure
+3. **Spectral Energy**: Total frequency content and signal power
+4. **Spectral Centroid**: Frequency center of mass
+5. **Spectral Bandwidth**: Frequency spread measure (NEW)
+6. **Zero Crossing Rate**: Temporal irregularity and signal crossing frequency
+7. **Spectral Rolloff**: Frequency rolloff point
+8. **Spectral Contrast**: Timbral analysis for texture characterization (NEW)
+9. **MFCC 1**: First mel-frequency cepstral coefficient
+10. **MFCC 2**: Second mel-frequency cepstral coefficient

+These audio features capture the spectral characteristics, frequency content, and timbral properties of heart sounds that are essential for distinguishing normal from abnormal patterns.

-### **3.5.3 Feature Fusion**
+### **3.5.3 Feature Integration**

-To leverage the complementary strengths of the two features sets, deep and fractal features were concatenated into a single vector representation.
-To avoid high-magnitude components from dominating the fusion, the two feature sets were scaled prior to fusion due to the variance in dimensionality (deep features: 512 dimensions, fractal features: 40-50 dimensions).
+To leverage the complementary strengths of the two feature sets, fractal and audio features are integrated into a single 16-dimensional feature vector.
+The features are standardized using RobustScaler to handle outliers and ensure consistent scaling across different feature types.

-The fused feature set was subsequently processed for the next step, Principal Component Analysis (PCA), to capture redundancy and retain the most relevant axes of variation.
-This dual pathway fusion ensured that the model leverages both high-level spectral abstractions (deep CNN features) and low-level complexity measures (fractal/entropy features), improving predictive robustness.
+The integrated feature set is then processed through feature selection using SelectKBest to identify the most discriminative features.
+This dual-pathway integration ensures that the model leverages both signal complexity measures (fractal features) and spectral characteristics (audio features), improving predictive robustness and enabling real-time processing at 10+ files/second.

 ## **3.6 Feature Scaling and Dimensionality Reduction**